 Then where’s your destination?
 Will you be in the city, and if so, can you expect clear paths if it snows?
 Or will you be outdoors in wild places, where you’ll need to be water resistant if not waterproof from head to toe.

-In winter, I always sort out my travel outfits first, as it’s a good opportunity to get the most bulky items out of your case and on your body.
+If you’re wondering how to pack winter clothes in your luggage, I have a tip for you.
+In winter, I always sort out my travel outfit first, as it’s a good opportunity to get the most bulky items out of your case and on your body.
 It helps if you can achieve that without getting into the “wear everything you have” ultra low cost airline scenario.
 Overheating makes me as grumpy as being chilly does, although you may have more fortitude.

 Packing Light Winter Edition: What I wear